mgwalker/mudz.me/main_dishes/Butter Chicken.md

 Wash and thoroughly pat dry the chicken and put it in a large non-reactive bowl.
 Add all the marinade ingredients and mix well to ensure all the chicken pieces are well coated.
-Cover and let the chicken marinate for minimum 30 minutes or overnight in the refrigerator.
+Cover and let the chicken marinate for a minimum of 30 minutes or overnight in the refrigerator.

 When ready, heat about 1 Tablespoon of oil in a large wok or a pan.
 Transfer the marinated chicken along with all the marinade to the wok,